You are currently viewing Utah Criminal Law Procedures

 Part of the investigation may involve a search warrant.
 Arrests and search warrants both require probable cause.

 In gathering evidence, there is direct and circumstantial evidence.
-Direct evidence is evidence that supports the facts without an interference.
+Direct evidence is evidence that supports the facts without interference.
 Testimony of an eyewitness to a crime is considered direct evidence because the person actually saw the crime.
-However, circumstantial evidence are statements or information obtained indirectly or not based on first-hand experience by a person.
+However, circumstantial evidence is statements or information obtained indirectly or not based on first-hand experience by a person.

-After the prosecutor studies the information from the investigators, as well as the information they gather from talking with the individuals involved in the case, the prosecutor decides whether to present the case to the grand jury.
+For potential felony charges, a prosecutor will present the evidence to an impartial group of citizens called a grand jury.
+After the prosecutor studies the information from the investigators and the information they gather from talking with the individuals involved in the case, the prosecutor decides whether to present the case to the grand jury.

 States are not required to charge by use of a grand jury.
 Many do, but the Supreme Court has interpreted the Constitution to only require the federal government to use grand juries for all felony crimes (federal misdemeanor charges do not have to come from the federal grand jury).

-III.
-Initial Hearing / Arraignment:
+3. Initial Hearing / Arraignment

 Either the same day or the day after a defendant is arrested and charged, the defendant is brought before a magistrate judge for an initial hearing on the case.
-At that time, the defendant learns more about their rights and about the charges placed against them, arrangements are made for the defendant to have an attorney, and the judge decides if the defendant will be held in prison or released until trial.
+At that time, the defendant learns more about their rights and the charges placed against them, arrangements are made for the defendant to have an attorney, and the judge decides if the defendant will be held in prison or released until trial.

-Before the judge makes the decision on whether to grant bail, he or she must hold a hearing to learn facts about the defendant, including how long the defendant has lived in the area, if the defendant has family nearby, the defendant’s prior criminal record, and if the defendant has threatened any witnesses in the case.
+In many cases, the law allows the defendant to be released from prison before a trial if they meet the requirements for bail.
+Before the judge decides on whether to grant bail, they must hold a hearing to learn facts about the defendant, including how long the defendant has lived in the area, whether the defendant has family nearby, the defendant’s prior criminal record, and whether the defendant has threatened any witnesses in the case.
+The judge also considers the potential danger to the community posed by the defendant.
+If the defendant cannot post bail (pay the money), the judge may order the defendant remanded into the custody of the U.S. Marshals pending trial.

-During the arraignment, the defendant would also be asked to plead guilty or not guilty to the charges placed against them.
+During the arraignment, the defendant would also be asked to plead guilty or not guilty to the charges against them.

-The prosecutor has to become familiar with the facts of the crime, talk to the witnesses, study the evidence, anticipate problems that could arise during trial, and develop a trial strategy.
+The prosecutor has to become familiar with the facts of the crime, talk to the witnesses, study the evidence, anticipate problems that could arise during the trial, and develop a trial strategy.
 Meanwhile, the defense attorney is preparing in the same way.

 There are three types of witnesses: